Ninul A.S. - Ninul Anatoly Sergeevich - www.ninulas.narod.ru/english.html

 In a paper form, all these books can be looked through in large scientific libraries – Russian and foreign.
 For instance, the book "Tensor Trigonometry.
 Theory and Applications." – M.: MIR, 2004 is presented in EU in the most known mathematical library Zentral Universitätsbibliothek Göttingen as the monograph “Tenzornaja Trigonometrija - teorija i prilozenija.” – Ninul A. S. (Moscow, Mir, 2004) with link.

-In a digital form, these books, as the author's pdf files, are presented, for instance, in the main Russian digital servers Elibrary.ru and Rusneb.ru, in the electronic library of MSU's Mech-Math Faculty (the sections Geometry and Optimization), in a number of other scientific e-libraries of Russia and CIS, and also in Google books, Internet Archive with Open Library, English E-books Directory (Tensor Analysis), etc..
+In a digital form, these books, as the author's pdf files, are presented, for instance, in the main Russian digital servers Elibrary.ru and Rusneb.ru, in the electronic library of MSU's Mech-Math Faculty (Geometry and Optimization), in a number of other scientific e-libraries of Russia and CIS, and also in Google books; Internet Archive with Open Library, English E-books Directory (Tensor Analysis), etc..

-In my web-site you can find the author's pdf files of these books.
-If something in their contents or proofs are not understand, then it is better to contact the author before he has finished his earthly journey.
-Electronic pdf files of both these books are exhibited with correction of all misprints and small inaccuracies, inevitable at forming such big works without a staff of helpers.
+In my web-site you can find the author's files of these books.
+If something in their contents or proofs are not understand, then it is better to contact the author by his e-mail, indicated below, before he has finished his earthly journey.
+Some electronic files of these books may be exhibited with correction of noted misprints and small inaccuracies, inevitable at forming such large works without helpers.

 ==========================================================================